Bjournaux/SeaFreeze/README.md

 - 'water1' for Bollengier et al. (2019) LBF extending to 500 K and 2300 MPa
 - 'water2' for the modified EOS in Brown 2018 extending to 100 GPa and 10,000 K
 - 'water_IAPWS95' for IAPWS95 water (Wagner and Pruss, 2002)
-- 'NaCl' for NaCl(aq) from WIP NaCl(aq) EOS from JM Brown and B Journaux ...
+- 'NaCl' for NaCl(aq) from JM Brown and B Journaux et al. (in prep.)

 ### Outputs